 - Strive for excellence in all professional endeavors

 - Consistently demonstrate the attitudes, values, and behaviors expected of one who thinks, acts, and will be a veterinarian

 The University of Florida College of Veterinary Medicine is committed to treating all members of the college community fairly with regard to both personal and professional concerns.
 The mistreatment policy ensures that concerns are promptly dealt with and resolutions reached in a fair and just manner.
 The College’s procedures enable individuals to bring problems to the attention of the College of Veterinary Medicine administration in a timely manner.
 The College forbids any retaliatory action against individuals who present grievances in good faith.

 Mistreatment is any decision, act, or condition affecting a person that is determined to be illegal or unjust or that has created unnecessary hardship.
 Mistreatment may take the form of verbal or physical abuse, discrimination for any reason, or a requirement for individual service activity that is independent of requirements for other team members.
 When such an incident occurs, the person should take steps to address it.
-They may first discuss the problem with the individual responsible for the negative action, the Associate Dean for the Office of Academic and Student Affairs, the Associate Dean for Research and Graduate Studies or the Assistant Dean of Diversity, Equity and Inclusion.
+They may first discuss the problem with the individual responsible for the negative action, the Associate Dean for the Office of Academic and Student Affairs, the Associate Dean for Research and Graduate Studies or the Assistant Dean of Community Building and Engagement.